 1. & 2.
 Not upheld

 The ASA noted the ads were for a lingerie company and we recognised that their advertising would understandably feature a model wearing lingerie.
-In this instance, the female model was wearing a matching bra and knickers set and the male model was
+In this instance, the female model was wearing a matching bra and knickers set and the male model

-wearing boxer shorts.
+was wearing boxer shorts.
 The ads did not show nudity and the images were relevant to Figleaves, although we understood that the ads may not appeal to everyone.

 We noted the ads only appeared alongside escalators on the Tube or opposite Tube train platforms.
-The Facebook branding appeared in the posters and we considered that the vast majority of the adult audience were likely to be familiar with the concept of
+The Facebook branding appeared in the posters and we considered that the vast majority of the adult audience were likely to be familiar with the

+connection.
 Notwithstanding that, we considered the strap line LIKE ME? was unlikely to be seen by children as one about the models' attractiveness or sexuality.

 We considered the expression in both models' eyes and their poses were no more than mildly sexual and as such, we considered the ads were not unsuitable to be displayed where they could be seen by children.
 We noted Figleaves had applied a 100 m